-Steps to Better Health assists African American US born minority populations, recently diagnosed with obesity, diabetes or another chronic illness change and augment lifestyle habits such as nutrition and exercise routines while simultaneously improving mental health issues.
-The 16 week program includes nurse visits to assess biometric improvements and weekly lessons on proper nutrition, the importance of regular exercise, motivation techniques and the effects of a healthier lifestyle on both mental and physical health.
+Steps to Better Health assists African American, US born minority populations, recently diagnosed with obesity, diabetes or other chronic health conditions make important changes to develop healthier lifestyle habits such as better nutrition and increased physical activity while simultaneously improving mental health issues.
+The 16 week program includes nurse visits to assess biometric improvements and weekly sessions that include education on proper nutrition, the importance of regular exercise, motivation techniques and the effects of a healthier lifestyle on both mental and physical health.
 A consultation with a Doctor of Pharmacology to review prescription medications is provided for those who have concerns about side effects and/or interactions or need advice on proper medication management.

-Typical nutrition topics include eating more fresh produce, increasing fiber intake, understanding simple vs. complex carbohydrates and healthy vs. unhealthy fats, getting enough calcium, nutrition label reading, eating for nutrition, body awareness, and avoiding hidden sugars, and stress management, as well as identifying emotional triggers that lead to insufficient self care.
+Typical nutrition topics include eating more fresh produce, increasing fiber intake, understanding simple vs. complex carbohydrates and healthy vs. unhealthy fats, getting enough calcium, nutrition label reading, eating for nutrition, utilizing healthy cooking methods at home, avoiding hidden sugars, and stress management, as well as identifying emotional triggers that lead to insufficient self care.

-In order to emphasize the importance of physical exercise, participants are given a pedometer to encourage establishment of a regular walking routine and to help with motivation to obtain a certain amount of daily steps.
-As they approach completion of the program, participants are given a gift card and their therapist takes them on a grocery store tour to learn how to shop for healthier foods.
+In order to emphasize the importance of physical exercise, participants are given a pedometer to encourage establishment of a regular walking routine and to help with motivation to obtain a daily steps goal.
+As they approach completion of the program, participants receive a grocery store gift card and are taken on a tour of the store to learn how to shop for healthier foods.

-The therapists focus on self-care and stress reduction to help improve anxiety and/or depression symptoms that may be experienced as a result of, or in addition to, dealing with severe health problems.
-As consumers prepare for discharge from the program, the therapist discusses ways to sustain the new lifestyle changes independently after program completion.
-A follow up visit after 30 days determines if they were able to apply what they learned to life after the program and sustain any changes made.
+As participants prepare for discharge from the program, the therapist discusses ways to sustain the new lifestyle changes independently after program completion.
+A follow up visit after 30 and 60 days determines if they are able to apply what they learned and sustain any lifestyle changes made.

-*This program is generously funded by the Mental Health Board of Saint Louis and is available only to City residents who are 45 years of age and older and struggle with both physical and mental challenges to obtaining better health.
+*This program is generously funded by the St. Louis MHB and is available only to City residents who are 45 years of age and older and struggle with both physical and mental challenges to obtaining better health.